The Long Island Seed Project

 Half hardy Annual

-BLEND-Chinese Heading Cabbage Mix
+BLEND-Chinese Heading/Semi-Heading Cabbage Mix

 We were happy to discover these great barrel, round or cylindric head cabbages with fairly compact self-blanching hearts.
 Shred for slaw or stir-fry.
 Discover their versatility.
 We have over a dozen cultivars that we mix for you to experiment with and we do mean experiment.
 You will have to determine the cultural practices that allow you to bring these to the best quality.
 Many kinds will bolt unless grown as a quick crop under the cooler days before frost, few will succeed in summer heat.
 Is there one kind in your diverse planting that does well for you; then, separate it out to produce seeds.(100 seeds)